 ALEXANDRIA, Va.
 (Jan.
-28, 2021) – Eligible credit unions interested in the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) can get valuable information during an upcoming webinar hosted by the National Credit Union Administration on February 3 starting at 2 p.m.
+28, 2021) – Eligible credit unions interested in the U.S. Department of the Treasury’s Emergency Capital Investment Program (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) can get valuable information during an upcoming webinar hosted by the National Credit Union Administration on February 3 starting at 2 p.m.
 Eastern.

 Congress created this program as part of the Consolidated Appropriations Act, 2021 to help community-based financial institutions support consumers and local small businesses in low-income and underserved communities that have been disproportionately affected by the economic effects of the COVID-19 pandemic.
 A federally insured credit union must be certified as a Community Development Financial Institution or as a minority depository institution to participate in the program.